-From Baccalaureate and Beyond Survey: 2000-2001, Washington, DC: U.S. Department of Education.
+Note.
+From original analysis by the authors of the Baccalaureate and Beyond Survey: 2000-2001.
+Washington, DC: U.S. Department of Education.

 These differences remain throughout the career span.
-For instance, data collected in 2005 by the Bureau of Labor Statistics show that the average annual salaries of teachers were far below those of traditional professionals, such as college professors, scientists, pilots and lawyers (see Table 12.3).
+For instance, data collected in 2008 by the Bureau of Labor Statistics show that the average annual salaries of teachers were far below those of traditional professionals, such as college professors, scientists, pilots, and lawyers (see Table 23.3).

-Table 12.3Mean Annual Salaries of Selected Occupations (2005)
+Table 23.3 Mean Annual Salaries for Selected Occupations (2008)